mlnotes2718/dbt-practice/DBT_Notes.md

 **IMPORTANT NOTES:**
 - **The name of the file that contains the profile configuration has to be `profiles.yml`.**
-- **The profile need to be located where you run `dbt init`, otherwise dbt will use to the default profile location at `/Users/USER/.dbt/profile.yml`.**
+- **The profile need to be located where you run `dbt init`, otherwise dbt will use to the default profile location at `/Users/USER/.dbt/profiles.yml`.**

 **Where to put the profile:**
-- **We can place the `profiles.yml` at the root folder where we collected all different DBT projects.
-The profiles of additional DBT projects will be recorded under `profiles.yml`.**
+- **We can place the `profiles.yml` at the root/home folder where we collected all different dbt projects.
+The profiles of additional dbt projects will be recorded under `profiles.yml`.**
 - **Alternatively, we can place the profile (`profiles.yml`) into each project folder.
 This means that each project folder contains their own profile configuration.
-In this case you need to physically move the file `profiles.yml` to the project subfolder.**
+In this case you need to physically move the file `profiles.yml` to the project subfolder after the initialization.**

 The command to run the initialization is `dbt init --profile <dbt-profile-name>`.
 You can also run `dbt init` where it will ask you to enter the profile name.
 After that it will ask if you want to reset the profile configuration in your current profile.